trujilloRJ/personal_blog/content/posts/radar-doppler.md

 <img src="/posts/images/conv1_results.png" height=700/>

-From the figure we can see that the model starts with high accuracy both for the training and validation set.
-As the number of epochs increases the train loss reduces while the train accuracy grows.
+From the figure, we can see that the model starts with high accuracy both for the training and validation set.
+As the number of epochs increases the training loss reduces while the training accuracy grows.
 However, the validation loss significantly increases.

-In fact, when the training finishes the model present a performance gap between the training (`0.995`) and validation (~`0.921`) accuracy.
+In fact, when the training finishes the model presents a performance gap between the training (`0.995`) and validation (~`0.921`) accuracy.
 This is a clear sign that the model is overfitting the data.

-Overfitting is a well known problem in Deep Learning and a number of regularization strategies to reduce it have been proposed such as **dropout**, **early-stopping**, **weight regularization** among others.
+Overfitting is a well-known problem in Deep Learning and a number of regularization strategies to reduce it have been proposed such as **dropout**, **early-stopping**, and **weight regularization** among others.
 Check this article for an exhaustive analysis of regularization techniques: https://arxiv.org/abs/1710.10686

 In this post, we will focus on one strategy which is reducing the model complexity.
 Why?
 Let's start by looking at a model summary of `Conv1Net`